gxsilva/42SP_Inception/README.md

 ```bash
 docker compose up -d
 ```
-`-d` to detached mode or without anything to check the logs in `attach mode`
+`-d` to detached mode or without anything to check the logs in `foreground mode`

 This command will build and start all the services defined in the `docker-compose.yml` file.